 Dr. Joseph Lowes died on May 24, 1905 and is buried in Section 38 Lot 3391.

 ALBERTA STREET is named for the daughter of Dr. Joseph E. Lowes.
 In October 1900, she married Mr. Ralph E. DeWeese who lends his name to DeWEESE PARKWAY.

 Woodland Cemetery, founded in 1841, is one of the nation’s oldest rural garden cemeteries and a unique cultural, botanical and educational resource in the heart of Dayton, Ohio.
 Visit the cemetery and arboretum and take one of the many tours Woodland offers free of charge.
 Most of Dayton’s aviation heroes, inventors and business barons are buried at Woodland.

-Woodland Cemetery and Arboretum is located at 118 Woodland Avenue off of Brown Street near the UD Campus.
+Woodland Cemetery and Arboretum is located at 118 Woodland Avenue off of Brown Street near the University of Dayton Campus.
 The Woodland Office is open Monday through Friday 8 am to 5 pm and Saturday 8 am to 12 pm.
-The Cemetery and Arboretum are open daily from 8 am to 6 pm.
+The Cemetery and Arboretum are open daily from 8 am to 6 pm and until 7 pm during Daylight Saving Time.
 The Mausoleum is open daily from 9 am to 5 pm.
-For more information, call 937-228-3221 or visit the Woodland website.
+For more information, call 937-228-3221 or visit the Woodland Cemetery and Arboretum website.